LehtinenHenna/delivery-api/README.md

 ```

 # Running the application
-To start the server, run the following commandc:
+To start the server in development mode, run the following command:
 ```
 python3 main.py
 ```

 # End points

+Currently there is only one end point, which is the post end point for calculating a delivery fee.

 ## Delivery fee POST end point

+- Description: Calculates a delivery fee based on the given input parameters
 - HTTP verb: POST
-- Description: Calculates a delivery fee based on the given input parameters
 - URL: http://localhost:5000/delivery-fee

 ### Request